Chris-eunkyoung-Jo/NL_Ling_Periodicals/README.md

 # NL_Ling_Periodicals
 Welcome to the Linguistic Periodicals Text Processing repository!
-This repository contains Python scripts and tools for processing digitized text data of linguistic periodicals:󰡔Hangul󰡕, 󰡔JeongUm󰡕, 󰡔Wuolgan Joseoneo󰡕  which were provided by the Korea National Library.
+This repository contains Python scripts and tools for processing digitized text data of linguistic periodicals:󰡔Hangul󰡕, 󰡔JeongUm󰡕, 󰡔Wuolgan Choseoneo󰡕  which were provided by the Korea National Library.
 Our goal is to make it easier for researchers, linguists, and enthusiasts to analyze and work with these valuable texts.

 # Features
 ## Text Cleaning and Preprocessing: